ihamdi/Lada-Detectron/README.md

 Ideally, the training data would contain images where there are more than one car in them.

 ### Background:
 This was done purely for learning purposes (and fun) and to get more familiar with Detectron2.
-The car model Lada was used simply because it was the easiest to annotate due to its flat surfaces.
+Detectron2 is already quite powerful in detecting people, cars, umbrellas, ... etc, but I was curious to see how to train it on a new object.
+The car model Lada was used simply because it was the easiest to annotate due to its straight-line shape.

-I would like to see how good this would be at detecting different car models.
-Another thing I would like to try is detecting and reading number plates as some sort of rudimentary algorith for photo radar.
+For future work, I would like to see how good it can be at differentiating car models.
+Another thing I would like to try is detecting and reading number plates as some sort of rudimentary algorithm for photo-radar.

 ---